 The books your daughter reads will stay with her forever.
 She’ll make friends with literary characters, learn empathy for others and discover places she’s never been.

-The 55 books featured in our list of classic and modern-day reads will introduce your Little Woman to an abundance of humor, love, drama and herstory.
+In honor of World Book Day, we’ve rounded up 56 classic and modern-day reads that will introduce your Little Woman to an abundance of humor, love, drama and herstory.
 And, if you missed any of these growing up, now’s your chance to dive into some of the best middle-grade kid-lit ever.

 A version of this article was originally published in November 2015.